openassistivetech/rnet/README.md

 # rnet
-Extending functionality of R-net controllers for power wheelchairs
+Extending functionality of R-net controllers for power wheelchairs.
+We want to be able to connect to the RNet bus that underlies many powerchairs, and see what we can see and do.

 Reference:
 https://github.com/redragonx/can2RNET